Uses For WD40 With Smart Straw

 Taylor says:

-Thanks so much Viv for sharing how you use WD40 around your home.
+Thanks so much Viv for sharing your ideas.

 I notice you said you used the WD40 on the floor, and I know stickers on the floor can be a bear to remove.
 I would just caution everyone that this product can make your floor slick, so use as little as possible to remove the sticker, and then wipe completely away so you make sure no one slips and falls there!

-share your WD-40 uses here, or read even more uses that have already been submitted.
+I'm always looking for more uses, so you can share your uses here, or read even more uses that have already been submitted.